Five Britons in French ski resort catch coronavirus after contact with man who had been in Singapore

 "That original case was brought to our attention last night, it is a British national who had returned from Singapore where he had stayed between Jan 20 and 23, and he arrived in France on Jan 24 for four days," Buzyn said.

-Two of the apartments in the ski chalet were being examined, another health official told the televised news conference.
+Two of the apartments in the ski chalet were being examined, health officials said, adding that no other people had been affected by the outbreak in the resort.

-The infected Britons had been hospitalised overnight in the region, the ministry added.
+The infected Britons had been hospitalised overnight in the region, in the cities of Lyon, Grenoble and Saint-Etienne, the ministry added.

+The six others include one man in a serious condition, while the others have shown signs of improvement in recent days, according to medical officials.

 Authorities are now seeking to contact people who came into close contact with the initially infected Briton.